apache/datasketches-python/docs/source/quantiles_depr.rst

 Quantiles Sketch (Deprecated)
 -----------------------------

+.. currentmodule:: datasketches

 This is a deprecated quantiles sketch that is included for cross-language compatibility.
-Most new projects will favor the KLL sketch over this one.
+Most new projects will favor the KLL sketch over this one, or the REQ sketch for higher accuracy at the very edge of a distribution.

 This is a stochastic streaming sketch that enables near-real time analysis of the approximate distribution from a very large stream in a single pass.